Project title: MND Register for England, Wales and Northern Ireland

 You will be free to withdraw at any time and without giving a reason.
 A decision to withdraw at any time, or a decision not to take part, will not affect the standard of care you receive.
-If you would like to withdraw your data please contact the project manager Lynn Ossher firstname.lastname@example.org or Martina de Majo email@example.com.
-We will remove any identifiable information about you but keep anonymous clinical data for analysis.
-If you decide to withdraw from the study, any non-identifiable information already collected will be included in the study.
+Your rights to access, change, withdraw or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+If you would like to withdraw your data, please contact the project manager Andrea Bredin or Lynn Ossher.
+We will remove any identifiable information about you but keep de-identified clinical data for analysis.
+If you decide to withdraw from the study, any de-identified information already collected will be included in the study.

 We will collect your name, date of birth, hospital number, NHS number and post code of residence.
+This information is collected alongside clinical information about your condition.
 This information will be used to check that no one is entered more than once and so that we can access medical records to collect the clinical data.

-This information will be stored on computers owned by King’s College London or Oxford University.
+This information will be stored on computers owned by King’s College London and Oxford University.
 These computers will be securely controlled by the research team, under the direct responsibility of Professor Ammar Al-Chalabi or Professor Kevin Talbot.
-We, and other research collaborators, will use an anonymised version of your information to find out more about people with MND.
+We, and other research collaborators, will use a de-identified version of your information to find out more about people with MND.

 In the future it is possible we might have new research questions which could be answered by looking at your information in new ways.
 However, if applicable, we would seek approval from a Research Ethics Committee to use your information for entirely new research projects.
 If a Research Ethics Committee believed we should contact you again to ask your permission to re-use your information, we will do so.